adnangazi/alpha-notary/README.md

 ![Logo](https://raw.githubusercontent.com/adnangazi/alpha-notary/main/src/assets/img/icon/alpha-3.ico)

 # AlphaNotary
-AlphaNotary is a Blockchain Notarization DApp to manage NFTs uniquely yours, creating, notaring, and monitoring your documents!
-Notarization is solid, practical, and safe thanks to AlphaNotary!
+AlphaNotary is a Blockchain notarization and monitoring dApp to manage NFTs uniquely yours, creating, notaring, and monitoring your documents!
+Notarization and monitoring are solid, practical, and safe thanks to AlphaNotary!
 Start right now and enjoy a completely new era of NFTs!

 AlphaNotary is an internship project for the curricular stage at the end of the Bachelor of the University of Padua.